 When you invoke format with no options or with the -e, -l, -m, -M, or -s options, the program displays a numbered list of available disks and prompts you to specify a disk by list number.
-If the machine has more than 10 disks, press SPACE to see the next screenful of disks.
+If the machine has more than a screenful of disks, press SPACE to see the next screenful of disks.

 You can specify a disk by list number even if the disk is not displayed in the current screenful.
 For example, if the current screen shows disks 11-20, you can enter 25 to specify the twenty-fifth disk on the list.
 If you enter a number for a disk that is not currently displayed, format prompts you to verify your selection.
 If you enter a number from the displayed list, format silently accepts your selection.

 After you specify a disk, format displays its main menu.
 This menu enables you to perform the following tasks:

 Run read, write, compare tests, and data purge.
 The data purge function implements the National Computer Security Center Guide to Understanding Data Remnance (NCSC-TG-025 version 2) Overwriting Algorithm.
 See NOTES.

 Enable, disable, and query the state of the write cache and read cache.
 This menu item only appears when format is invoked with the -e option, and is only supported on SCSI devices..

 Display the device name, the disk geometry, and the pathname to the disk device.

 Retrieve and print defect lists.
 This option is supported only on SCSI devices.
 IDE disks perform automatic defect management.
 Upon using the defect option on an IDE disk, you receive the message:

 Controller does not support defect management or disk supports automatic defect management.